sws2apps/sws2apps-docs/organized/docs/how-to-use/meetings/meeting-schedules.md

 ## Copy a public talk title in one click

 Want to share a public talk title, for example with an interested person?
-Click the "copy" icon next to the title, and it’ll be copied to your clipboard.
+Click the 'copy' icon next to the title, and it’ll be copied to your clipboard.
 Then, just paste it into your preferred messaging app.

 ![Copy weekend meeting public talk title with one click](./img/copy-talk.png)